 In 2020, it’s safe to say that nearly everything is on its way to one or more digital sites.
 This can leave many of the senior members of current marketing teams who are not proficient in digital marketing on the back foot.

 Cue your Digital Marketing Associates and Managers.
-Digital marketing is one of the most sought after positions in the market.
-Every company is looking to improve their digital marketing presence as soon as possible.
+Digital marketing is one of the most sought-after positions in the market.
+Every company is looking to improve its digital marketing presence as soon as possible.